abbiedaniel/salesforce-maintenance/PD1-Notes.md

 - **Use Cases**
 	- Use DML to create and modify records in Salesforce.
  	- Use SOQL to retrieve records for a single object.
   	- Use SOSL to search text fields across multiple objects.
+  	- Can use in setter methods but not getter methods in a visualforce custom controller

 - **Data Manipulation Language (DML)**